vadriano/verify-access-container-deployment/README.md

 Run command `docker-compose up -d` to create containers.

-You can now connect to the ISAM LMI at https://127.0.0.2
+You can now connect to the Verify Access LMI at https://127.0.0.2

 To clean up the docker resources created, run `docker-compose down -v` command.